Mercy Health marks a centenary

 Introduction of polio vaccine ends epidemic in Australia

 Mother Philippa Brazill RSM DBE

 Mother Philippa Brazill RSM DBE (1895-1988) was a Sister of Mercy, a nurse and hospital administrator.
-When the Mercy Private Hospital opened in 1935, Sister Philippa was appointed the foundation matron.
+When the Mercy Hospital opened in 1935, Sister Philippa was appointed the Foundation Matron.
 She succeeded Mother Francis Hanigan as Community Superior, becoming Reverend Mother Philippa Brazill in 1948.